7 Reasons to Go Serverless

 Serverless applications are composed of small, short-lived functions that run in the cloud.
 These functions consist of pieces of code that perform a specific task and are connected together using event triggers.

 For example, one function might be triggered when someone visits a particular website.
 Another may run when a new record is added to a database.
 Functions can be triggered on a time schedule and can communicate with each other.
-By piecing together and orchestrating functions using events you can build some powerful applications very quickly.
+By piecing together and orchestrating functions using events you can build extremely powerful and scalable applications very quickly.

 Evolution of cloud computing